Do Ab Workouts Burn Belly Fat?

 I agree that high-intensity workouts like sprinting that use multiple muscle groups at once are great in general.
 But, in order to find out what workout is best for you and your goals, consider getting a specialized test like the FatMax Protocol test.
 This test measures fat oxidation at different exercise intensities — basically, the exercise intensity where your body optimally burns the most fat.
 From there, you can work with an exercise physiologist or a certified trainer to design a training program that is best for you.

-Weightlifting Can Help You Lose Fat
+Weightlifting Can Help You Burn Fat

-You'll Want to Check Your Diet
+How to Lose Belly Fat: Check Your Diet